Angel-ML/angel/docs/algo/ftrl_lr_spark_en.md

 `FTRL` blends the benefits of `FOBOS` and `RDA`: it guarantees comparatively high precision as FOBOS does, and can yield better sparcity in result with a reasonably loss in precision.

-The equations used for updating weights of features by FTRL are:
+The equation used for updating weights of features by FTRL is:

 ![](../img/ftrl_lr_w.png)